lelandg/Raspberry-Pi-Security-Camera/README.md

 * nano .bashrc
 *  Scroll to the end of the file and add the line:
 *   export PATH=$PATH:/home/pi
 * After this change you can simply type ".startscript.sh".
-(And *actually* just type ".sta" and press <tab>.
+(And *actually* just type ".sta" and press the <<tab>>.
 It will probably type the rest of the command for you.
 Same thing with the other shell scripts!
 Save your typing for Github! :)

 Because it uses an I/O device you need elevated permissions to run it.